-During the financial year, the consolidated entity has:
+During the financial year, the consolidated entity has achieved the following milestones:

-- The Clinical Development Program continues to make solid progress this year with three cancer trials underway: IONIC, DART-2 and CEP-2; - Regulatory: US FDA granted Investigational New Drug status for the use of Veyonda® in combination with Doxorubicin for the treatment of Sarcoma (CEP-2 trial); and IND status was granted to Veyonda® in prostate cancer (and other solid tumours) for the DARRT-2 trial; - DARRT-2 Phase 2 Trial saw a second dose cohort of patients treated with 1200mg of Veyonda®, and the dose was found to be safe and well tolerated.
+- The Clinical Development Program continues to make solid progress this year with three cancer trials underway: DARRT-2, CEP-2 and IONIC; - · Regulatory: US FDA granted Investigational New Drug status for the use of Veyonda® in combination with doxorubicin for the treatment of Sarcoma (CEP-2 trial); and IND status was granted to Veyonda® in prostate cancer (and other solid tumours) for the DARRT-2 trial; - DARRT-2 Phase 2 Trial saw a second dose cohort of patients treated with 1200mg of Veyonda®, and the dose was found to be safe and well tolerated.
 Approval has been given to progress the study, and treatment of the third cohort of patients with a 1600mg dose of Veyonda® will commence.
-The trial is now open for enrollment in the US, Europe and Australia; - CEP-2 Phase 1 Trial saw the first dose cohort of patients enrolled, with recruitment ongoing.
-Orphan Drug Designations was granted to Veyonda® for the use in soft tissue Sarcoma by the US FDA in early 2022; - The IONIC Trial recruitment is progressing steadily, with the final site expected to be activated shortly.
-The Safety Review Committee has approved enrollment to continue; - Lupin study completed during the year, with results published in the Journal of Nuclear Medicine in January 2022; - The pre-clinical drug platforms Sofra and Chroma continue to develop the pipeline of drug candidates as part of a strategy of expanding the portfolio of assets and the profile of the Company in the global pharmaceutical industry.
+The trial is now open for enrollment in the US, Europe and Australia; - · CEP-2 Phase 1 Trial saw the first dose cohort of patients enrolled, with recruitment ongoing.
+Orphan Drug Designation was granted to Veyonda® for the use in soft tissue Sarcoma by the US FDA in early 2022; - · The IONIC Trial recruitment is progressing steadily, with the final site expected to be activated shortly; - LuPIN study completed during the year, with results published in the Journal of Nuclear Medicine in January 2022; - The pre-clinical drug platforms ChromaTM and SofraTM continue to mature with a growing pipeline of drug candidates as part of a strategy of expanding the portfolio of assets and the profile of the Company in the global pharmaceutical industry.